KubotaCND/HTML_CSS_JavaScript/README.md

 # HTML_CSS_JavaScript
-Somre projects I developed during the basic course of HTML, CSS, JavaScript of Duke University
+Some projects I developed during the basic course of HTML, CSS, JavaScript of Duke University

+### Paint Canvas
+A little fun project of a copy (but simpler) of MS Paint, very basic, just for fun.